Bank of America Premium Rewards Card Review: Plenty of Rewards and Travel Benefits

-Bank of America Premium Rewards offers 50,000 online bonus points, worth $500, if you make at least $3,000 in purchases within the first 90 days of opening your account.
-This is competitive with Citi Premier’s sign-up bonus, which provides 80,000 points (worth $800) when you spend $4,000 in the first three months.
+Bank of America Premium Rewards offers 50,000 online bonus points (worth $500) if you make at least $3,000 in purchases within the first 90 days of opening your account.
+This is competitive with Citi Premier’s sign-up bonus, which provides 60,000 points (worth $600) when you spend $4,000 in the first three months.

 If you are looking for a travel credit card and don’t intend to use the card much beyond your trips, the Bank of America Premium Rewards card is a solid choice.
 That’s because you can earn 2 points for every dollar on travel and dining purchases and just 1.5 points on all other purchases.
 Bank of America or Merrill customers who qualify for Preferred Rewards can earn up to 3.5 points for every dollar on travel and dining purchases and up to 2.62 points on all other purchases.

-The program is extremely flexible, however, giving you the option to cash in those points for a statement credit, a direct deposit into your Bank of America account, or even credit to your Merrill investment account.
+The program is extremely flexible, allowing you to cash in those points for a statement credit, a direct deposit into your Bank of America account or even credit to your Merrill investment account.
 You can also trade them in for gift cards or travel through the Bank of America Travel Center.
-Points never expire, but you must have at least 2,500 points in order to start redeeming them.
+Points never expire, but you must have at least 2,500 points to start redeeming them.
 When you trade points for cash, they are worth 1 cent per point, so 2,500 points would equal $25 in cash back.

 Travel expenditures that earn 2 to 3.5 points include tourist attractions, amusement parks, art galleries, zoos, aquariums and other experiences, as well as transportation and hotels.

-In addition to earning up to 3.5 points on travel purchases, the Bank of America Premium Rewards card also offers statement credits of up to $100 per calendar year for airline incidental purchases.
-These include seating upgrades, ticket change or cancellation fees, checked baggage fees, onboard food and beverages, and in-flight entertainment purchases on certain domestic airline carriers.
-Since virtually every airline today charges for checked bags, this savings can pay off in just one or two flights.
-And, since the Bank of America Premium Rewards card carries a $95 annual fee, if you use this travel benefit you know that fee is covered yearly through this perk alone.
+In addition to earning up to 3.5 points on travel purchases, the Bank of America Premium Rewards card also offers statement credits of up to $100 per calendar year for incidental airline purchases.
+These include seating upgrades, ticket change or cancellation fees, checked baggage fees, onboard food and beverages and in-flight entertainment purchases on certain domestic airline carriers.
+Since virtually every airline today charges for checked bags, these savings can pay off in just one or two flights.
+And, since the Bank of America Premium Rewards card carries a $95 annual fee, if you use this travel benefit, you know that fee is covered yearly through this perk alone.

-Bank of America Premium Rewards also provides travelers with up to $100 in statement credits every four years to pay the application fee for the TSA PreCheck or Global Entry program.
+Bank of America Premium Rewards also provides travelers with up to $100 in statement credits every four years to pay the TSA PreCheck or Global Entry program application fee.
 TSA PreCheck costs just $85 every five years, while Global Entry costs $100 every five years, so this is another benefit that’s well worth it for frequent flyers.